leclercsimon74/2024_mito-HSV_paper/README.md

 ## Techniques
 We used a lot of techniques to showcase the effect of HSV on mitochondria:
 - GRO-Seq: investigate changes in mRNA expression
-- SXT: cryo soft-x-ray tomography, visualize as natively as possible the cell content, label-free, relying on x-ray absorption
+- SXT: cryo soft-X-ray tomography, visualize as natively as possible the cell content, label-free, relying on x-ray absorption
 - SBF-EM: Serial block-face electron microscopy, enable the EM view of a 3D volume, a cell here, and can observe up to the ER-mitochondria contact point
 - ExM: Expansion microscopy, a variation of TReX, enables to gain around 10 times the resolution compared to a classical sample, seeing in great detail the mitochondria
 - PLA: Proximity Ligation Assay, not super-resolution, but gives a signal if the two proteins of interest are within 40 nm of each other, perfect to see the closeness of ER and mitochondria